How to keep your tax and financial information in order in preparation for unexpected disasters.

 In the event of a disaster, the IRS will provide copies of prior returns free of charge if you file Form 4506, but it may take longer than is convenient.

 Washington also advises making a list of all your personal possessions and their appraised values so that if you need to account for your losses you have the information.
-She suggests checking into resources such as the Insurance Information Institute’s knowyourstuff.org, a website where—for free—visitors may create an inventory of their possessions and list the value of each item.
+Suggestions include checking into resources such as the Insurance Information Institute’s knowyourstuff.org, a website where—for free—visitors may create an inventory of their possessions and list the value of each item.

 Taking all the necessary steps to create copies of essential documentation may prove to be a waste of time if you do not store them safely.
 Major office supply stores offer fire-proof, water-proof, hand-carried safes for protection of paper documents and electronic data.